CICCIOSGAMINO/arduino_TRE/DLink-DWA-140/README.md

     64 bytes from fa-in-f106.1e100.net (173.194.70.106): icmp_req=5 ttl=45 time=161 ms
     64 bytes from fa-in-f106.1e100.net (173.194.70.106): icmp_req=6 ttl=45 time=161 ms

-If ping operation on ppp0 interface goes ok your Huawei modem is working !
+If ping operation on wlan0 interface goes ok your DLink dongle is working !

 ### Check the situation from Remote